davmac314/elf2efi/examples/helloworld/README.md

 ## Running in QEMU

-To test the applicatio in QEMU, you can use `make run-in-qemu`, but you will first need to copy the OVMF ("open virtual machine firmware") firmware files into this directory.
+To test the applicatio in QEMU, you will first need to copy the OVMF ("open virtual machine firmware") firmware files into this directory.
 The files are:

  * OVMF_CODE-pure-efi.fd
  * OVMF_VARS-pure-efi.fd